rqlite/rqlite/DOC/DESIGN.md

 Yes, it is.

 ### Do concurrent writes block each other?
 In this regard rqlite currently offers exactly the same semantics as SQLite.
-Each HTTP request uses the same SQLite connection, so one write-over-HTTP may block another.
-Explicit connection control will be available in a future release.
+Each HTTP write0request uses the same SQLite connection on the leader, so one write-over-HTTP may block another.
+Explicit connection control will be available in a future release, which will clients more control over transactions.
+Only one concurrent write will ever be supported however, due to the nature of SQLite.

 ### How does this solution scale?
 The simplest way to scale for reads and writes is to use higher-performance disks and a lower-latency network.
 This is known as _scaling vertically_.